zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0301I

-  Found *pre-existing recognizers* in config for *appID*
+  Found _pre-existing recognizers_/_pre-existing actions_ in config for _appID_.

   **Reason:**

-  Get pre-existing recognizers in config, if any
+  Get pre-existing recognizers/pre-existing actions in config, if any

   **Action:**